goongoguma/Udemy/Modern-React-with-Redux/Memo.md

   })(StreamCreate);
   ```
 - So we have wired `validate` function up to our component.
-- `validate` function is going to be called every sing time that the form is initially rendered or the user interacts with it anyway.
+- `validate` function is going to be called every single time that the form is initially rendered or the user interacts with it anyway.
 - Now our `validate` function is getting called.
 - If we return the object from the `validate` function then redux form is going to automatically rerender our component.
 - To actually get these error messages to appear on a screen, redux form is going to take a look at every `Field` component that gets rendered in order words, It is going to look at each `Field` name property.